This Step: Get a Drivers License

 Get Your Provisional Class D License―Younger than 18

 Pass the road test, and you’ll receive a Class D provisional license.
-Hang on to this until you turn 18 (when you can graduate to a regular Class C license) and mind the following restrictions:
+Hang on to this until you graduate to a regular Class C license and mind the following restrictions:

 - No driving between midnight and 6 a.m.

-- For the first six months, your only passengers can be immediate family members
+- For the first 6 months, your only passengers can be immediate family members

-- For the second six months, you can only have one non-family member younger than 21 years old as a passenger
+- For the second 6 months, you can only have 1 non-family member younger than 21 years old as a passenger

-- After the second six-month period, you can have no more than three non-family members younger than 21 as passengers
+- After the second 6 months, you can have no more than 3 non-family members younger than 21 years old as passengers

 Get Your Regular Class C License―18 and Older

 Once you pass the road test, you’ll receive a regular Class C license.
-Your fee payment allows you to either obtain a 5 years or eight-year license.
+Your fee payment allows you to either obtain a 5 years or 8 year license.